vedprakash-m/lexicon/docs/User_Experience.md

 ## 🎯 UX/UI Overview

 ### Design Philosophy
-**"Simplicity with Power"** - Lexicon follows a design philosophy that prioritizes ease of use while providing powerful capabilities for personal RAG dataset creation.
+**"Simplicity with Power"** - Lexicon follows a design philosophy that prioritizes ease of use while providing powerful capabilities for universal RAG dataset creation across any content domain.

 #### Core Design Principles